mkazemiraz/one-line-javascript-utility-codes/README.md

 #### Code Explanation

-The code defines a function called `typeOf` that takes a parameter called `data`.
+This code defines a function called `typeOf` that takes a parameter called `data`.
 This function determines the type of the `data` object and returns it as a lowercase string.

 The code achieves this by using the `Object.prototype.toString.call(data)` method.
 This method returns a string representation of the object's type.
 By calling `slice(8, -1)` on the result, the code extracts the type portion from the string representation.
 Finally, `toLowerCase()` is used to convert the type string to lowercase.